petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 1. Navigate to *Settings* and select *Webhooks*.

-1. Under *Project Hooks*, verify the created webhook is listed.
+1. Under *Project Hooks*, verify the created webhook appears.

 1. Click the *Edit* button for the CI webhook.